BranchMetrics/branch_io_cli/README.md

 br validate [OPTIONS]
 ```

+This command validates all Branch-related settings for a target in an Xcode project,
+including validation of the apple-app-site-association file from each domain.
+Multiple targets may be validated by running the command multiple times using
+the `--target` option.
+Test targets are not supported.

+For each Branch key present in the Info.plist, it retrieves the settings from Branch's
+system.
+If the information cannot be retrieved (or if the `branch_key` is not present),
+an error is recorded.
+If the `--live-key` or `--test-key` option is present,
+the set of all keys used by the target must exactly match the options.

+All domains and URI schemes configured for the target must include all domains
+and URI schemes configured for all keys used by the target.
+Other domains or
+URI schemes may also be present in the project.

-This command validates all Universal Link domains configured in a project without making any
+This command validates all Universal Link domains configured in an application target
-modification.
+without making any modification.
 It validates both Branch and non-Branch domains.
-Unlike web-based Universal
+Unlike
-Link validators, this command operates directly on the project.
-It finds the bundle and
+web-based Universal Link validators, this command operates directly on the project.
+It
-signing team identifiers in the project as well as the app's Associated Domains.
-It requests
+finds the bundle and signing team identifiers in the project as well as the app's
-the apple-app-site-association file for each domain and validates the file against the
+Associated Domains.
+It requests the apple-app-site-association file for each domain
-project's settings.
+and validates the file against the project's settings.

-Only app targets are supported for this command.
-By default, it will validate the first.
-If your project has multiple app targets, specify the `--target` option to validate other
-targets.

 By default, all build configurations in the project are validated.
 To validate a different list
 of configurations, including a single configuration, specify the `--configurations` option.